Gone fishing…piranhas

 A late start on Kilimanjaro

-Since I first saw Mount Kilimanjaro, at the Kenyan border near Amboseli, I could not stop thinking: “How the hell am I going to climb up there?”
-Back home, when I was preparing my trip to Tanzania, I would not have even dared to dream about ascending Africa’s highest peak, almost twenty thousand feet above sea level.
-But as I was…
+When I first saw Mount Kilimanjaro, at the Kenyan border near Amboseli, the only thing that crossed my mind was: How the hell am I going to climb up there?
+Back home, when I was mulling over going to Tanzania, I wouldn’t have dared to dream of Africa’s highest peak.
+But as I read more and more stories by people…

 Stories with lions